History of San Bernardino, California: Mormon San Bernardino

 The Mormons created a temple block (but never a temple) in the center of the newly-laid out town between present-day 5th, 6th, E, and F Streets.
 They created a "Public Square," in which they celebrated the 4th of July.
 Later, after the Mormons returned to Utah, part of the land went to the Catholic Church, and part went to Dr. and Mrs. Quinn.
 In 1873, Bishop Amat, the bishop of the Los Angeles and Monterrey Diocese, granted the northern part of the block to the City.
 It was later called "City Park," then "Lugo Park" until 1915, when it was renamed Pioneer Park, which it is still called today.
 A Pavilion, a log cabin, and the Municipal Auditorium (erected in 1921 to honor the dead of World War I) were all built in the park, though the Pavilion and log cabin burnt down, and the Auditorium was torn down in 1979.
 The Norman F. Feldheym Library was built on the site in 1985.
 The park also contains two Civil War cannons.

 Biddy Mason was one of 14 black Americans who sued for their freedom after being illegally held captive.

 The Mormons named the Arrowhead, a natural rock formation above Arrowhead Springs, the "Ace of Spades."
 On a clear day, the Arrowhead can be seen from downtown San Bernardino.

 A small Jewish community formed in Mormon San Bernardino, including Lewis Jacobs and Marcus Katz in 1852.
 Lewis Jacobs was a miner and a peddler.
 He co-owned a mountain sawmill, started the original Bank of San Bernardino, and helped establish the Home of Eternity Cemetery.
 Services began in the 1850s, but Congregation Emanuel, still active today, was not officially chartered until 1891, and its first structure was built in 1921.
 The Home of Eternity Cemetery was given by the Mormons to the Jews.
 It is the oldest Jewish cemetery in continuous use in Southern California.
-Marcus Katz was a merchant and civic leader and the name-sake of the four story Katz Building (built in the 1890s) at Third and "E" Streets.
+Marcus Katz was a merchant and civic leader and the namesake of the four-story Katz Building (built in the 1890s) at Third and "E" Streets.
 He died in 1899.

 There were 26 slaves in the first company, and more slaves were brought over as San Bernardino continued to grow.
 Since California was a free state, the slaves should have been freed when they entered.
 However, slavery was openly tolerated.
 Many of the slaves could not read or write and were ignorant of the law.
 Judge Benjamin Hayes freed 14 slaves, including Biddy Mason, who had belonged to Robert Smith, who claimed he still owned them.
 Other slaves were freed by their masters.